 Funding for AIHA’s partnerships and programs has long been rooted in a unique collaboration between the U.S. government and the private sector.

-Since 1992, AIHA has established more than 170 partnerships in 35 countries – including 55 created between 2004-2016 through our HIV/AIDS Twinning Center Program.
-Collectively, we’ve managed more than $326 million in U.S. Government grants and awards, accompanied by over $292 million in in-kind contributions by our U.S. twinning partners.
+Since 1992, AIHA has established more than 175 partnerships in 35 countries – including 60 created between 2004-2018 through our HIV/AIDS Twinning Center Program.
+Collectively, we’ve managed more than $345 million in U.S. Government grants and awards, accompanied by over $296 million in in-kind contributions of professional time and material resources from our U.S. twinning partners.